hrla34-doggle/search-service/README.md

 From within the root directory:

-npm install
+npm install,
-npm start (to run server)
+npm start (to run server),
-npm run react-dev (to run webpack) npm run seed (to seed database)
+npm run build (to run webpack), npm run seed (to seed database)